 You are looking for an apartment to rent and are curious about the difference between an apartment and a unit?
 While the terms are often used interchangeably, there can be some important differences, depending on the context.

-An ‘apartment’ and ‘unit’ are often referring to the same thing (a rental of a multi-family dwelling), though a ‘unit’ can also refer to the rental or purchase of condominium.
-An example of the later would be that “Bob is buying [or renting] a unit at Condominium Complex Wakefield”.
-This is why ‘context’ is so important.
+An ‘apartment’ and ‘unit’ are often referring to the same thing (a rental of a multi-family dwelling), though a unit can also refer to the rental or purchase of a condominium.
+An example of the latter would be Sue or Bob is buying [or renting] a unit at Condominium Complex Wakefield.
+This is why context is so important.

 On the other hand, ownership of apartments is different.
 Individual apartments are not purchased separately.
-This means, an apartment building usually has essentially one owner like a corporation and each apartment is leased to individual tenants.
+This means, that an apartment building usually has essentially one owner like a corporation, and each apartment is leased to individual tenants.
 A third-party company might manage the apartment building, so you might deal with a property management company and not a landlord.

 Rules and Regulations

 Since apartment and unit ownership is different, it also affects who you deal with as a renter regarding certain rules and regulations.
 Basic fundamentals regarding a tenancy remain the same.

 In the case of an apartment, it is usually the property management company that enforces the rules and regulations.
 With a unit, the landlord of an individual unit or condo will generally self-manage.
 With a property management company in apartments, the rules are a bit more uniform.
 Whereas in the case of condo units, they may vary more because each owner is different and may set their own unique requests of renters.

 Usually, in apartment buildings owned by a corporation, apartment finishes are pretty standard.
 There could be different apartment layouts, and sometimes renovated or upgraded units, but generally, they are consistent with regard to physical features and colors including kitchen appliances, cabinets, and bathroom fixtures.

 On the other hand, units or condos may come with some differences especially if the property owner chooses to invest in updating a unit themselves.